ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

    :synopsis: Testing helpers

-This module provides classes and functions that are usefull for testing PyObjC itself including the framework wrappers.
+This module provides classes and functions that are useful for testing PyObjC itself including the framework wrappers.

 .. warning::